Feeding Timer Lite app icon

 I didn’t start a feeding log to be more organised.
 I started because, at 3:07 a.m., with a sleepy baby in my arms, my mind kept asking the same questions: Which side was last?
 How long did we feed?
 Is he hungry again, or just unsettled?

 I tried to keep it all in my head.
 But newborn days blur, and the constant second‑guessing felt heavier than it should.
-A simple feeding log changed that — not by making me “perfect,” but by giving me enough clarity to relax.
+A simple breastfeeding tracker changed that — not by making me “perfect,” but by giving me enough clarity to relax.
+In practice, it was also the breastfeeding timer I kept reaching for in the middle of the night.

 The Moment It Clicked